Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week4/README.md

 Submit the job again using `sbatch`.

-## Modify to run on all samples in parallel
+## Array jobs: Modify to run on all samples in parallel

+Sometimes the pipeline has too much data to process to complete all samples in the available time (24 hours for normal qos, shas).
+A solution is to submit a different job individually for each sample. `Array jobs` provide a built-in way to do this in a single command.

 We will take advantage of the "array" feature of sbatch to submit 3 instances of the script (3 separate jobs), automatically.